dennishansen/holograph/README.md

 This is a propagator network simulator on top of tldraw Play with it live here https://holograph-1.vercel.app/

-Propagator networks enabling bi-directional computation via independently operating nodes- in the gif you can see one for converting temperatures.
+Propagator networks enable bi-directional computation via independently operating nodes.
 Propagators (squares) listen to changing inputs, run code, and update connected outputs.
 You can make your own here.
 - Put your variables in circles
 - Put your JS in squares (you can write a return or not)